“If I had a chauffeur”

 ③ Locus of responsibility

-All of these challenges have to be addressed to make automated driving cars less of a concern and more pleasurable to humans.
-In particular, the factors that affect technological development are ① of increase in user value and improvement of infrastructure to achieve ②.
+All of these challenges have to be addressed to make automated cars less of a concern and more enjoyable for people.
+In particular, the factors that affect technological development are the increase in user value and the improvement of infrastructure.

-Technology development to solve these problems has been conducted in the past, but we believe it is necessary to develop technologies that understand human characteristics more deeply.
-For example, it doesn't necessarily mean that people will choose automated driving cars if they are safer.
-People feel uneasy when too much priority is given in safety and the behavior of a car becomes unstable.
+Technology developments to solve these problems have been conducted in the past, but we believe it is necessary to develop technologies that understand human characteristics more deeply.
+People will not choose automated driving cars simply because they are safer.
+People feel uneasy when too much priority is given to safety while the behavior of a car becomes unstable.
 For example, in the situation like this, people become sensitive to small changes in gravity (acceleration).

-Reproducing the human senses by technology for automated driving
+Simulating human senses using technology for automated driving

 Hiroshi Ino, General Manager of the Vehicle System R&D Department, Advanced Mobility Systems Business Development Division of DENSO CORPORATION says, "For safe and comfortable automated driving, it's important to understand what people are feeling when driving, and make sure to simulate it through engineering."

 It is said that people understand how fast they are going by the flow of the scenery.
 This concept is called "optical flow" in the field of computer vision.

-Drivers recognize the distance from the car in front of them not based on distance or speed, but based on a perceived speed that is different from the physical speed by thinking "How many seconds will it take for this car to hit the car in front?"
+Drivers judge the distance from the car in front of them not based on distance or speed, but based on a perceived speed that is different from the actual speed.
+They are actually calculating, "How many seconds will it take for this car to hit the car in front?"

-One example of automotive technology that utilizes this research related with human characteristics is the "ACC (Adaptive cruise control)" in which the vehicle automatically adjusts the acceleration and deceleration within a preset speed to control the distance between vehicles.
+The technology that utilizes this research into human characteristics is called Adaptive Cruise Control (ACC) which enables the vehicle to automatically adjust acceleration and deceleration within a preset speed to control the distance between vehicles.
 This is not the only area DENSO has researched human characteristics and simulated them through engineering.

 There is a concept called "friction circle" in tires.
-When a car is driving on a curve, friction force occurs between the tires and the road surface when braking or steering while accelerating, in both the front, back, and side directions, but the maximum friction force remains the same.
+When a car is driving on a curve, friction occurs between the tires and the road surface when braking or steering while accelerating.
+Friction occurs in both the front, back, and side directions, but the maximum friction force remains the same.
 The friction circle shows it as a conceptual diagram.

-When the entire friction circle is represented by a bowl and the force produced by a tire is represented by a ball.
-When vehicle drifts out / spins out, tire force exceeding the limit of friction circle, the ball is getting out from the bowl.
+When the entire friction circle is represented by a bowl and the gravity produced by a tire is represented by a ball, the ball drifts out or spins out of the bowl.
 In the conventional safety system, if the tire is loaded until the ball reaches the end of the bowl, the tire condition is forcibly returned to ensure safety.

-During safe and secure driving, a state called “Ball in Bowl” is realized in which tire force is controlled efficiently within the limit of vehicle dynamics.
+When safe and secure driving is performed, a state called “ball in bowl” is realized in which gravity is controlled efficiently within the limit of vehicle dynamics.

 We analyze these mechanisms from the viewpoint of automotive engineering and reproduce the human senses by engineering to develop control systems.

-These images show how tire force is applied to the car body when it is driven by different drivers.
+These images show how gravity is applied to the car body when it is driven by different drivers.

-The strength of DENSO, which conducts R&D with a thorough knowledge of automobiles, is its ability to verify technology on the spot, just like the in-vehicle test on a complex road.
-We are taking advantage of this strength to realize automated driving that incorporates human senses.
+The strength of DENSO, which conducts R&D with a thorough knowledge of automobiles, is its ability to verify technology on the spot, just like the mountainous test course.
+We take advantage of this strength to realize automated driving that incorporates human senses.

-"As automated driving becomes more widespread in society, humans and cars must work together to drive.
+Ino explains, "As automated driving becomes more widespread in society, humans and cars must work together to drive.
 How can we seamlessly transfer the driving control to machines?
 This is a pretty interesting area of research."
-(Ino)

 "As a researcher, there is no area that is more exciting."
 Ino says with a smile on his face, explaining why he's involved in the development of automated driving technology.

-In order for machines to drive on behalf of humans, we are also working on adapting AI such as deep learning and machine learning to cars.
-In our daily lives, we anticipate the movement of objects in the future and judge how we act.
+In order for machines to drive in the place of humans, we are also working on adapting AI technologies such as deep learning and machine learning to cars.
+In our daily lives, we anticipate the movement of objects and make adjustments to our own actions.
 The AI-driven "image recognition" is superior to humans in some respects, but it is not stable in some circumstances, such as irregular environments, and still has many challenges.

 People recognize their surroundings unconsciously in their daily lives.
-For example, it recognizes buildings, trees, pedestrians, oncoming cars, and so on, and naturally understands whether objects will move or not.
+For example, we recognize buildings, trees, pedestrians, and oncoming cars, and naturally understand whether objects will move or not.
 For many people, it is easy to recognize objects in a moving scenery.
-However, in order for AI to do the same thing, it is necessary to continue to follow (track) the trajectory of the object while detecting it every frame.
+However, in order for AI to do the same thing, it is necessary to continue to follow (track) the trajectory of the object while detecting it in every frame.
 In situations where objects are hidden, current technology can make mistakes in detecting objects.

-In order to solve this problem, DENSO has developed an algorithm for image recognition technology that refers to the past tracking information to estimate and detect the current frame position to improve tracking performance.
-This technology has enabled accurate detection of hidden objects.
+In order to solve this problem, DENSO has developed an algorithm for image recognition technology that refers to the past tracking information to estimate and detect the current frame position and improve tracking performance.
+This technology enables accurate detection of hidden objects.

 DENSO is also using this technology to predict trajectories of pedestrians.
 In order for AI to predict "Where will this person go after this?" from past tracking data, it is important to predict the destination.
-To do this, we first use information such as the shape of the road and the location of buildings to predict multiple destinations, then estimate the routes that can be reached for each destination, and output the most likely route to be chosen.
+To do this, we first use information such as the shape of the road and the location of buildings to predict multiple destinations.
+Then we estimate the routes that can be reached for each destination, and then predict the most likely route to be chosen.